adamwdraper/Numeral-js/README.md

 Breaking change: All `language` now renamed to `locale` and standardized to all lowercase filenames

+Breaking change: The `locale` function no longer loads locales, it only sets the current locale

 Breaking change: The `unformat` function has been removed `numeral().unformat(string)` and now happens on numeral init `numeral(string)`

 Breaking change / Feature: Bytes are now formatted as: `b` (base 1000)  and `ib` (base 1024)